25 Famous Landmarks in Oregon to Visit

 The Forest Service maintains campgrounds all throughout this vast, natural area.
 Hiking, hot springs, and winter sports can all be enjoyed here as well, making this one of the top landmarks of Oregon for outdoor enthusiasts.

-☂️ Explore Mount Hood National Forest with a tour
+☂️ See Mount Hood National Forest on a tour

 Kam Wah Chung State Heritage Site